 Read More >

-On the underside of the Heel Bone (Calcaneus) and the forefoot, there are fat pads whose primary function is to provide cushioning from impact to the underside of the foot.
-Nerves highly innervate these Fat Pads, and if they become overloaded or high force is applied to them, it can result in inflammation of the Fat Pad and a Bruised Heel which is also known as a Policeman’s Heel or a Runners Heel.
+On the underside of the Heel Bone (Calcaneus) are fat pads whose primary function is to provide cushioning from impact to the underside of the foot.
+The fat pads of the heel look similar to adipose tissue that you find in your abdominals, but nerves highly innervate them; they have a rich blood flow and are not influenced by BMI.
+If the heel fat pad becomes overloaded or high force is applied to them, it can result in inflammation of the Fat Pad and a Bruised Heel, also known as a Policeman’s Heel or a Runner’s Heel.

-The symptoms of a Bruised Heel are pain and tenderness under the heel when standing, walking or placing direct pressure on the plantar surface of the heel bone.
+The primary symptoms of a Bruised Heel are pain and tenderness under the heel when standing, walking or when placing direct pressure on the plantar surface of the heel bone.

 A Bruised Heel is caused by a fall, slow progressive overload or Fat Pad Atrophy.